What’s the biggest fire hazard in your home right now?

 - Your Verbal Alarm Password – this is the single word you will give Guardian to verify your identity on the phone.

 - Your Master Panel Code – this is the numeric code you will need to disarm your system at the panel.

 If possible, give several people you trust access as well.
 If you’re pulling a 12-lb turkey out of your blazing hot oven, you’ll appreciated the extra hands.

-- Clean any grease, dust, food particles from your oven/stove top.
+- Clean any grease, dust, or food particles from your oven and stove top.

 - Test your smoke detectors to ensure that they are in working order.
-For more information about testing your system, log in to customercare.guardianprotection.com.
+More info about testing your Guardian security system is also available on our Customer Care website.

-- Make sure you have a non-expired, properly inspected handheld fire extinguisher on hand.
+- Make sure you have a non-expired, properly inspected handheld fire extinguisher nearby.

 - Keep kids at least three feet away from the stove.

 - Make sure all towels, potholders, flammable utensils, and other items are kept away from the stove top.
 Long sleeves, loose clothing, and long hair can also pose a fire risk.

 - When cooking with grease, keep a lid nearby in case you need to smother a fire.

-- Turn your pan handles inward so you are less likely to knock a pan off the stove.
+- Turn your pan handles inward so you are less likely to knock it off the stove.

-- Use a smoke detector cover, which can often be found at hardware store or online.
+- Use a smoke detector cover, which can often be found at a hardware store or online.

-- If you have Guardian smoke detectors, put your system in Test Mode temporarily by calling 800-364-3616 or by following the steps on our Customer Care website.
+- If you have Guardian smoke detectors, put your system in test mode temporarily.

 IMPORTANT: Make sure you put everything back to normal as soon as you’re done cooking — uncover your detector, put away the fans, etc. If you have any doubt about whether your fire detection system is working correctly you can always give us a call at 1.800.PROTECT (1.800.776.8328).